MordorsElite/YouTubeThumbnailViewer/readme.md

 # YouTube Thumbnail Viewer

-This extension allows you to see the thumbnail and thumnail of the video you are currently watching on the right sidebar above the recommended videos.
+This extension allows you to see the thumbnail and title of the video you are currently watching on the right sidebar above the recommended videos.

 ## Installation